A culinary education for the home kitchen — from fond to flame

 How do I store leftover Tuscan Ribollita (Bread Soup)?

-Store in an airtight container in the refrigerator for up to 3-4 days.
-Reheat gently to preserve texture.
+Store in an airtight container in the refrigerator for 3-4 days.
+Most sides reheat well in the oven at 350°F for 10-15 minutes.

 Can I freeze Tuscan Ribollita (Bread Soup)?